juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 	func someFunc() -> AssocType?
 }

-let a : Any<Foo where .AssocType : Protocol1> = ...
+let a : Foo where .AssocType : Protocol1 = ...

 let result : a.AssocType? = a.someFunc()